123456789-edgar/Real-time-Child-tracking-system/README.md

 - Arduino IDE - for running the arduino codes and uploading them to the Arduino Uno
 - Sublime-Text - For manipulating the web side php and css codes.
 - Fritzing - For schematic drawings and sketching of the connections in your project documentation.

+The system resources can be purchased or downloaded from the following links:
+1.
+2.
+3.
+4.
+5.
+6.
+7.